-- The Commission is responsible for hearing appeals against decisions of the Executive Committee that have not been confirmed by Congress.
-Any appeal must be lodged within 21 days. - 2.
-The Commission may determine the procedures to be followed during the appeal process on a case by case basis. - 3.
-The Commission shall pass decisions only when at least 3 members (of which the Chairman/Legal Advisor must be one) are present. - 4.
-The Commission will announce its ruling/decision via the normal TWIF communications and circulars to all members. - 5.
-Any party wishing to appeal to the Appeal Commission shall deposit an amount equal to 3 x the annual membership affiliation fees at the time, with the TWIF Treasurer before any appeal process will be initiated. - 6.
-If the appeal is lost, the deposit will be retained by TWIF to cover the costs associated with the appeal and the Appeal Commission. - 7.
-If the appeal is upheld, the deposit will be returned.
+- (a) The Commission is responsible for hearing appeals against decisions of the Executive Committee that have not been confirmed by Congress.
+Any appeal must be lodged within 21 days. - (b) The Commission may determine the procedures to be followed during the appeal process on a case-by-case basis.

+- (c) The Commission shall pass decisions only when at least 3 members (of which the Chairman/Legal Advisor must be one) are present. - (d) The Commission will announce its ruling/decision via the normal TWIF communications and circulars to all members. - (e) Any party wishing to appeal to the Appeal Commission shall deposit an amount equal to 3x the annual membership affiliation fees at the time, with the TWIF Treasurer before any appeal process will be initiated. - (f) If the appeal is lost, the deposit will be retained by TWIF to cover the costs associated with the appeal and the Appeal Commission. - (g) If the appeal is upheld, the deposit will be returned.
 TWIF will however not cover any expenses (travel, legal or otherwise) of the Appellant.